UA-ResearchComputing-HPC/hpc-documentation/docs/resources/updates/index.md

 * A small number of nodes were previously made available in a testing environment.
 * **At the October 30th maintanance, an initial subset of compute nodes will be available for full production runs.**
 * During November and December 2024 more nodes will be updated.
+* In January all nodes will be updated, by which point all users must transition to continue using Puma resources.

 See the below for information on using the new system.

-This update will have a number of impacts, and we are taking steps to minimize disruptions to HPC users
+This update will have a number of impacts, and we are taking steps to minimize disruptions to HPC users.

 !!! success "Things to not worry about"